-Date Reviewed by Nature of change Next Review Date

-September 2021 SD New Trust-wide policy As required and no later

-for OLT. than September 2022.

-Updated in line with

-KCSiE guidance

-September 2022 SD Updated in line with As required and no later

-KCSiE guidance than September 2023.
+Date Reviewed by Nature of change Next Review Date September 2021 SD New Trust-wide policy for OLT.
+Updated in line with KCSiE guidance As required and no later than September 2022.
+September 2022 SD Updated in line with KCSiE guidance As required and no later than September 2023.
+September 2023 LP and CF Updated in line with KCSiE guidance As required and no later than September 2024.